 Jean-Paul has progressed through the ranks as a social worker at South Gloucestershire Council.
-Having initially joined as a student, he applied for a permanent role after completing his Masters and is now a senior.
+Having initially joined as a student, he applied for a permanent role after completing his Masters and is now a Team Manager.

 You’ve worked for the council for some time, what do you enjoy most about working here?

 First and foremost, I think it’s a great organisation in which to develop, learn and progress.

 We’re busy and budgets are tight, and I’m sure there must be a temptation to cut what’s spent on training, but my manager has always helped me to find the time to continue my learning.
 We’re encouraged to develop a specialism to bring new skills into our work.
 As part of this, I’ve been seconded to a specialist agency to gain more experience in this field.

 We’re encouraged to take ownership of decisions, but equally I think we have good management oversight and managers know our children well.
 There is a strong focus on quality assurance and we are challenged – in a good way – to help us learn and find better ways of doing things.

 I’m sure a great deal must have changed?

 Yes and no. Sure, there have been changes within teams and structures, but there’s also a great deal of stability.
 I’ve had the same manager for the last four years and most of the managers of other teams have also been at the council for a number of years, including one who has recently returned to us.